rust-bakery/nom/README.md

 * `std`: (activated by default) if disabled, nom can work in `no_std` builds
 * `regexp`: Enables regular expression parsers with the `regex` crate
-* `regexp_macros`: Enables regular expression parsers with the `regex` and `regex_macros` crates.
-Regular expressions can be defined at compile time, but it requires a nightly version of rustc

 You can activate those features like this: